St Austell

-St Austell (/ˈɒstəl/, /ˈɔː-/; Sen Austel) is a town and civil parish in Cornwall, England, United Kingdom, 10 mi south of Bodmin and 30 mi west of the border with Devon.
+St Austell (/ˈɒstəl/, /ˈɔː-/; Sen Austel /kw/) is a town and civil parish in Cornwall, England, United Kingdom, 10 mi south of Bodmin and 30 mi west of the border with Devon.

 At the 2021 census the parish had a population of 20,985 and the built up area as defined by the Office for National Statistics had a population of 24,360.

+St Austell was the centre of a large china clay quarrying industry with many clay works and their associated spoil heaps.

 Toponymy

 St Austell is named after Austol, a 6th-century Cornish saint.
 A 10th-century manuscript at the Vatican includes a list of Cornish saints, which some authorities deduce is a list of Cornish parishes from around 900 AD, suggesting St Austell was already a parish by that time.